rohithsankepally/rohithsankepally.github.io/_posts/2020-03-01-Kafka-Hands-On.md

 ## Conclusion

 This blog tried to give a practical explanation about interactions between architectural components within a Kafka cluster.
 In addition to this the hands-on also demonstrated the fault tolerant behaviour of kafka.
 Hopefully this gave you a good understanding on how things work under the hood.
 Also, you now have enough knowledge to setup your own kafka cluster.
 Please do share your feedback in the comments section below.
-In the next blog post we’ll be going over the internals of Apache Kafka.
+In the upcoming blog post we’ll be going over the internals of Apache Kafka.
 Stay tuned & Happy Coding !!